Allez-xyz/docs/index.md

 ---
 layout: default
-title: Allez documentation
+title: Allez docs
 nav_order: 1
 ---

-# Welcome to the Allez API
+# Welcome to the Allez Documentation

-The Allez API provides developers with tools to integrate our services into their applications.
-This documentation will help you get started with using our API

-## Documentation

-Our documentation is organized into the following sections:

-- [**Getting Started**](/docs/getting-started): Learn how to set up and make your first API request
-- [**API Reference**](/docs/api-reference): Complete reference for all available endpoints and parameters
+Welcome to Allez's comprehensive documentation portal!
+Here you'll find everything you need to integrate and make the most of our services.

+## What You'll Find Here

+- **API Documentation**: Detailed documentation of our public API endpoints.
+- **Dashboards**: References to our dashboards.
+- **Resources**: Specs

+Whether you're just getting started or looking to optimize your existing integration, our documentation is designed to provide clear, practical guidance for developers at all levels.